ethan-mcq/Bioinformatics-Crash/README.md

 ### Alignment
 Alignment can also be done with Dorado, as the Nanopore aligner [minimap2](https://github.com/lh3/minimap2) is integrated.
 First, we need to get our reference genome.
 You will need to find whatever suits your needs best, but we will use HG38, as that is the current human genome standard.
+[Here](https://drive.google.com/file/d/12pGDaFliSzbo37eag6slsnrK6HcqaOv2/view?usp=sharing) is a download link for the HG38 reference genome I've saved for us.
 Second, align!
 ```
 dorado aligner <index> <reads> > calls.aln.bam